ToshioCP/Gtk4-tutorial/src/sec17.src.md

 ![menu1 -- two windows](../image/menu1_two_windows.png){width=12cm height=7cm}

-The second run makes a new window.
+The second execution makes a new window.
 However, it depends on the "activate" handler.
-If you create your window in the startup handler and the activate handler just presents the window, no new window is created at the second run.
+If you create your window in the startup handler and the activate handler just presents the window, no new window is created at the second execution.
 For example, tfe (text file editor) doesn't create a second window.
 It just creates a new notebook page.
 Because its activate handler doesn't create any window but just creates a new notebook page.